 The lights in the truck turn back on.
-Others inside – of course!
+Others inside – of course.
 Was this is a set-up?
 He raised his weapon.
-Rachel's halfway towards him, waving her arms frantically – then she’s in his arms, clutching him, his hands are ice and pawing at his face and he pushes her away and aims at the truck…
+Rachel's halfway towards him, waving her arms frantically – then she’s in his arms, clutching him, his hands are ice, pawing at his face, he pushes her away and aims at the truck…

 There’s no movement inside.
 The light stays on.
-He watched for a tense thirty seconds, Rachel sobbing on the ground beside him, but no one comes out.
+He watches for a tense thirty seconds, Rachel sobbing and jerking on the ground beside him, but no one comes out.

 Something smells like dead fish.

 “Rachel!
 What’s going on?
 What the hell happened to you?”

 She’s still trying to speak, her lips are moving, but no sound comes out.
 With a start he sees that her eyes are unfocused, staring not at him but past him.
-He brushes (oh god what have they done oh god god god) a lock of hair aside and stares as it comes away in his hand.
+He brushes oh god what have they done oh god god a lock of hair aside and stares as it comes away in his hand.

 Jack freezes.
 There’s something attached to the back her neck… a kind of string, barely noticeable, translucent and thinner than a pencil.
 He brushes it and she jerks up.
 He starts to apologize but she pushes him away.
 Then she starts walking away.
 Her gait is uneven, sharp and jerky.
 After a moment’s hesitation he follows her.

 Metal echoes to his left, startling him out of the pattern.
-Rachel is gone; he hurries to the back of the truck.
-It’s open.
+Rachel is gone; he hurries to the back of the truck; it’s wide open.

 “Rachel,” he calls out.
 His voice echoes and returns.

 He flinches.
 He’s used to her voice tinny, wheedling out of a two-inch speaker and filtered through memory.
 Now here it is, so close and so real, bouncing off the walls –